 These days you don’t have to be all creepy and knock on their front door.
 I’ll even walk you through an email script you can use:

 Subject: Quick question

 I wanted to drop you a quick note because I like the way you operate in meetings.
 You’re charismatic and make decisions with confidence.

 Tell them what you want.
 They’re busy, so get to the point by explaining who you are and what you want.

 Right now I’m an analyst, and I know that’s where you started your career.
 I’m interested in following a career path similar to yours so I’d love your guidance and advice.

-5. Make it easy for them to say yes.
+Make it easy for them to say yes.
 Don’t ask them to be your mentor.
 That’s too formal, and they don’t want or need another commitment.
 Let them know how much of their time you’re after, and that you’ll do all the work.

 If you’re interested, I’d love to get coffee or meet you at your office.
 Then I’d like to meet every few months for a quick follow-up.
 Is that possible?

 And if you don’t hear back in two weeks, send them a follow-up email by replying to the original email you sent:

 Hi Jack, just floating this to the top of your inbox.

 Once you’ve agreed to an initial meeting make sure you avoid these mistakes when you’re building the relationship:

-When the relationship is new, the temptation is to email them questions every day expecting one-day turnarounds.
+When the relationship is new the temptation is to email them questions every day expecting one-day turnarounds.
 You’re not the center of their universe, they are, so keep it casual.
 Meet with them every few months like you said you would, and during that meeting let them know when you’ll reach out to schedule the next meeting.

 You’ll waste everyone’s time if you’re not prepared when you meet, so make sure you bring a list of questions, problems, or topics you want to cover.
 A good framework to follow: What you achieved since you last met, what setbacks or challenges you’re facing, and what new approaches you might take.